Skip to main content Go to home page

 The unencumbered value of the tax reform scheme land held by the landholder will be excluded from the calculation of duty chargeable on a relevant acquisition if:

-• The relevant acquisition occurs on a date that is at least 3 years after the date of the relevant entry transaction for the property; or
+• The relevant acquisition occurs on a date that is at least 3 years after the entry date for the tax reform scheme land and the date on which a contract or other agreement or arrangement for the relevant acquisition is entered into;

 • The entry interest for the property is 100%; or